ucan-wg/spec/README.md

 ### 3.2.3 Time Bounds

 `nbf` and `exp` stand for "not before" and "expires at," respectively.
 These are standard fields from [RFC 7519][JWT] (JWT) (which in turn uses [RFC 3339]), and represent seconds in UTC without time zone or other offset.
 Taken together, they represent the time bounds for a token.
+These timestamps MUST be represented as the number of integer seconds since the Unix epoch.

 The `nbf` field is OPTIONAL.
 When omitted, the token MUST be treated as valid beginning from the Unix epoch.
 Setting the `nbf` field to a time in the future MUST delay using a UCAN.
 For example, pre-provisioning access to conference materials ahead of time but not allowing access until the day it starts is achievable with judicious use of `nbf`.